Longitudinal Assessment on CATALYST

 The AOBFP Longitudinal Assessment is administered through the CATALYST platform.
 CATALYST is a learning platform managed by the National Board of Osteopathic Medical Examiners (NBOME).
 In addition to the learning opportunities that the CATALYST platform offers, assessments delivered on CATALYST provide both performance feedback and educational resources for the concept being assessed.

-A. The LA on the CATALYST platform are accessible 24/7 (within AOBFP’s designated testing window) and can be taken via computer, tablet, smartphone, or the CATALYST App.
+The LA on the CATALYST platform is accessible 24/7 (within AOBFP’s designated testing window) and can be taken on a computer, tablet or smartphone.

 Additional detailed information regarding CATALYST platform can be found on the NBOME website.